philipptrenz/photo-booth/README.md

 * The errorMessage is pure HTML, just fill in whatever you want
 * Live Preview works only on some cameras, see this [list](http://gphoto.org/proj/libgphoto2/support.php) and check if it lists "Liveview" for your model.
 * Slideshow and liveview do not work together.
 * You have to experiment with the framerate for live preview depending on the power of your machine.
-On a Notebook with an Intel i7-8550U upto 15% CPU utilization are needed for 20 frames per second.
+On a Notebook with an Intel i7-8550U 7% CPU utilization are needed for 30 frames per second.
+On the RPI 3B+ 15 frames will run smoothly, with minor freezes sometimes, but it will result in a >90% CPU utilization of one core.
 Also if your camera is running on battery, it drastically decreases the battery duration.
 * When ``flash`` is set to `enabled` a white  page  will be shown as a flash after completing the countdown

 ### How to use the integrated webapp